STABILANT•22 Contact Enhancer for Vibration Isolation

 Vibration induced inertial forces on mechanically coupled cable connections cause microscopic gaps to form

-This changes the area of contact and hence resistance (R) and capacitance (C)
+This changes the area of electrical contact and hence changes resistance (R) and capacitance (C)

 This time-varying R+C introduces noise and other distortions modulated by the signal voltage and frequency

-In other words, cables are not soldered to components but held in place by mechanical force, so the connector contact pins and surfaces jiggle ever so slightly with vibration and this changes the signal transfer function.
+In other words, cables are not soldered but held in place by mechanical force, so the connector contact pins and sleeves jiggle ever so slightly with vibration and this changes the signal transfer function.

 STABILANT•22 is a patented polymer liquid that is non-conductive but in the presence of an electric field between the narrow gap of metal connectors, becomes conductive.
 When applied to electromechanical contacts, STABILANT•22 provides the connection reliability of a soldered joint without forming a physical bond.
 So STABILANT•22 electrically stabilizes a cable connection to substantially reduce signal impact due to vibration.